ray17n/smart_reservations/README.md

     - Improve editing functionality.
     - Improve status workflow.
   - Accommodation units:
-    - Show a calculated rate sample applying the multiplier rate.
+    - Show a calculated rate sample applying the multiplier rate in the accomodation unit page.
   - Rates per night.
 Improve entry data workflow.
   - When making a reservation, control if user goes back with the back button of the web browser.

 ### Ideas / new features to add
+  - Limit submission searches per hour.
+Analyze if honeypot module can be useful.
   - Accomodation units.
 Show an image in search results form.
   - Ubercart support.
   - Support for other pets and options.
-  - Limit submission searches per hour.
   - Calendar in search results: change range with a click.
   - Add Discounts per date.
   - Reports of searched reservations per day.